Owner's Equity Definition and Examples (Plus How to Improve)

 What to include in owner's equity

 Liability: A liability is the financial debt accrued against your asset.
-For example, a loan you take out against your assets (such as a home or car loan), would be considered a liability.
+For example, a loan you take out against your assets, such as a home or car loan, is a liability.

-If you own a corporation, owner's equity also consists of invested capital and retained earnings:
+If you own a corporation, owner's equity also consists of invested capital and retained earnings, defined as follows:

 Invested capital: This refers to the funds invested by shareholders and debt holders in a business.